Lens

 A wrong senior hire is paid for by the board, the CFO, and the investors — over a two-year arc.
 Lens exists to surface the misalignment before the offer goes out.

-It works inside a retained search firm like a sharp new associate.
+It works inside a retained search firm the way Harvey works inside a law firm — embedded in the workflow, not a tool bolted on.
 A recruiter authors a role lens through a guided intake — what the seat actually demands, what would derail it, what "great" looks like past the spec.
 Lens then reads candidates against that lens and shows where they fit, where they don't, and what's worth asking next.

 The output isn't a verdict.
 It's a structured starting point for the conversations that decide the hire.